 How it works

 A $450 deposit per person is required with balance due 60 days prior to the event.
 Maximum group size of 15, including two guides.
-Beginning in 2019, an additional 5% charge will be applied when your reservation is made to offset new fees mandated by the U.S. Forest Service and National Park Service.
+An additional 5% charge will be applied when your reservation is made to offset new fees mandated by the U.S. Forest Service and National Park Service.
 Private, family and modified itinerary trips to Mt.
 Whitney and other destinations in Sequoia and Kings Canyon National Park available through TSX Pods.
 This trip will be eligible for our amended COVID-19 cancellation policy.

 Afternoon departure, pack-check, overnight at trailhead

 We’ll meet up with local and out of state guest in the Fresno/Clovis area between 1PM and 2PM on the day of departure, park cars, and then begin our journey together to Kings Canyon and Sequoia National Parks (about a 1.5 hour drive from the Fresno/Clovis area).
 Our goal is to make it to the trailhead just before dusk where we will do a final pack-check, get to know our team, and talk safety.
 If coming from the San Francisco Bay Area or Southern California, participants generally convene at 10AM on the day of departure at designated meeting points to carpool to Central California.

 Day 1 – Horse Corral to Sugarloaf (moderate)